 Your IRRRL rate can vary depending on your credit score and other factors.
 To get the most accurate number, get pre-approved with a VA-approved lender.

-• The new interest rate and monthly payment must be less than your original loan (except when refinancing an adjustable rate to a fixed interest rate)
+- The new monthly payment must also be less than your original payment, except when refinancing from an ARM to a fixed rate.

-• You must have no more than one 30-day late payment in the past 12 months
+- You cannot have more than one 30-day late payment in the past 12 months.

 If you want to refinance another mortgage type to a VA loan, you’ll need to use a VA cash-out refinance loan—and don’t worry, you don’t actually have to take out cash if you don’t want to.